 An anxiety disorder, however, has a much greater impact on your life and might be very debilitating.
 Unlike just being scared about a test you know will pass pretty soon and is only minimal as it happens for a very short time, an anxiety disorder is prolonged and sometimes can even last for days even after the test is over.
 The feelings of uneasiness don't fade for good; they keep going and going!
 Like said earlier, an anxiety disorder can be very debilitating and can affect your whole life to the point that simple tasks like going to the departmental store for groceries might seem intimidating.

 Still trying to decide if you have an anxiety disorder, hereditary related or not, The biggest factors that separate feeling anxious from an anxiety disorder are the physical symptoms.
-One might have tightness in the chest, find it difficult to breathe, have pain in the stomach, get a headache, always feel tired, suffer from insomnia, or have a high-speed pulse.
+One might have tightness in the chest, find it difficult to breathe, have pain in the stomach, get a headache, always feel tired, experience insomnia, or have a high-speed pulse.
 These symptoms might also be visible with normal anxiety but when it comes to a disorder they might last for much longer, sometimes can even go on for weeks or even months.

 Although the genetics vs. environment argument when it comes to anxiety might not be solved anytime soon, that shouldn't stop you from being proactive and working on your issues.
 Keep in mind that feelings of anxiety are temporary and might occur for a certain period depending on the cause, while an anxiety disorder is a mental illness that shows its symptoms even when the event triggering it might have perished a long time ago.
 This brings us to a conclusion - it certainly is normal to have occasional anxiety, but when it comes to an anxiety disorder, it isn't something that should be easily ignored.
-If you feel you are suffering from anxiety that negatively affects your life, reaches out to a professional counselor, who has the tools to help you overcome your negative thoughts and feelings once and for all.
+If you feel you are experiencing anxiety that negatively affects your life, reaches out to a professional counselor, who has the tools to help you overcome your negative thoughts and feelings once and for all.